Build capabilities, and increase the sense of autonomy, control, and choice over people’s course of action

 “Control leads to compliance; autonomy leads to engagement.”

-A sense of autonomy makes us feel like we are directors of our own lives and live according to our own interests and values.
+A sense of autonomy makes us feel we are the directors of our own lives and live according to our interests and values.

 If we feel controlled by external forces (like other people or money) or even by an internal pressure (like guilt or shame) — our feeling of autonomy vanishes.